rsnotivoli/reddPrec/README.md

 Serrano-Notivoli, R., De Luis, M., Saz, M.A. and Beguería, S. 2017.
 Spatially-based reconstruction of daily precipitation instrumental data series. *Climate Research* **73**(3): 167-186. [https://doi.org/10.3354/cr01476](https://doi.org/10.3354/cr01476).

+## Version history

+**0.5**
+* Added functions for observations-estimates comparison, with validation purposes
+* Improved the speed of gridding process (now in two steps: destance calculation and gridding)

 ## Pending tasks
 * Add functions to plot the results of the QC process
-* Add functions for observations-estimates comparison, with validation purposes
-* Improve the speed of gridding process

 ## Issues and improvements
 Please, address any issue, comment or suggestion in the [issues section](https://github.com/rsnotivoli/reddPrec/issues)